ionic-team/ionic-framework/core/src/components/slides/readme.md

 ### Custom Animations

-By default, Ionic ships with the `slide` animation effect built in.
-Custom animations can be provided via the `options` prop.
-Examples for other animations can be found below.
+By default, Ionic slides use the built-in `slide` animation effect.
+Custom animations can be provided via the `options` property.
+Examples of other animations can be found below.

 #### Coverflow